oxidecomputer/omicron/wicket/README.md

 defined in the same file as the widget.
 The state often implements a `Control` that allows it to be manipulated  by the rest of the system in a unified manner.

+# Design

+The main type of the wicket crate is the `Wizard`.
+The wizard is run by the `wicket` binary and is in charge of:
+ * Handling user input (mouse, keyboard, resize) events
+ * Sending requests to downstream services (MGS + RSS)
+ * Handling events from downstream services
+ * Managing the active screen and triggering terminal rendering

+There is a main thread that runs an infinite loop in the `Wizard::mainloop` method.
+The loops job is to receive `Event`s from a single MPSC channel and update internal state, either directly or by forwarding events to the currently active screen, by calling its `on` method.
+The active screen processes events, updates its internal state (possibly including global state passed in via the `on` method), and returns a list of `Action`s that instructs the wizard what to do next.
+Currently there are only two types of `Action`s:

+ * `Action::Redraw` - which instructs the Wizard to call the active screen's `draw` method
+ * `Action::SwitchScreen(ScreenId)` - which instructs the wizard to transition between screens

+It's important to notice that the internal state of the system is only updated upon event receipt, and that a screen never processes an event that can mutate state and render in the same method.
+This makes it very easy to test the internal state mutations and behavoir of a screen.
+It also means that all drawing code is effectively stateless and fully immediate.
+While rendering `Widget`s relies on the current state of the system, the system does not change at all during rendering, and so an immutable borrow can be utilized for this state.
+This fits well with the `tui-rs` immediate drawing paradigm where Widgets are created right before rendering and passed by value to the renderb function, which consumes them.

+Besides the main thread, which runs `mainloop`, there is a separate tokio runtime which is used to drive communications with MGS and RSS, and to manage inputs and timers.
+While requests are driven by MGS and RSS clients, all replies are handled by the tokio runtime.
+Any important information in these replies is forwarded as an `Event` over a channel to be received in `mainloop`.
+All `Event`s, whether respones from downstream services, user input, or timer ticks are sent over the same channel in an `Event` enum.
+This keeps the `mainloop` simple and provides a total ordering of all events, which can allow for easier debugging.

+As mentioned above, a timer tick is sent as an `Event::Tick` message over a channel to the mainloop.
+Timers currently fire every 25ms, and help drive any animations.
+We don't redraw on every timer tick, since it's relatively expensive to calculate widget positions, and since the screens themselves return actions when they need to be redrawn.
+However, the widget also doesn't know when a screen animation is ongoing, and so it forwards all ticks to the currently active screen which returns an `Action::Redraw` if the screen needs to be redrawn.

+# Screens, Widgets, and Controls

+# What's left?